 Quick Heads up!

-Big Thanks to Jimmy at SnailTrail4x4 for the help on this leveling kit.
+Big Thanks to Jimmy at SnailTrail4x4.
 Good times, good laughs and a whole lotta fun.

 This is an optional step, but it helps to determine if you executed the spacer kit install correctly.
-Measure the height for your hub to the body of the 4Runner on the front and rear.
+Measure the height from your hub to the body on the front and rear.
 Note these numbers as you will measure again after the lift is complete.
 Make sure that your numbers match up with your leveling kits numbers.

 This should be an obvious one but we will throw it in.
 Crack your lug nuts before lifting your 4Runner.
 If you fail to do so, your wheel will spin when you try to remove the wheel.